Sign in

 Key Efficient XML Features

 Schema optimization: Efficient XML includes the most flexible and effective set of schema optimizations available.
 Users may specify strict, open or extensible schema handling and may provide a full schema, partial schema or no schema at all.
-Efficient XML leverages available schema information to improve compactness and performance, but does not depend on the accuracy or completeness of the schema to successfully encode the data.
+Efficient XML leverages available schema information to improve compactness and performance, but does not depend on the accuracy or completeness of the schema to work.
 This flexible processing model is very useful for managing interoperability between systems fielded on different schedules and enabling systems to evolve independently at their own pace.

 Fidelity optimizations: Efficient XML allows applications to preserve or discard white space, comments and other XML artifacts that may not be needed by an application.
 Discarding these items will improve compactness while maintaining the logical structure and content of the XML document.